Why Citibank IRE FIN S is the payment name for Airbnb for some property owners in the UK

 What Is Citibank IRE FIN S?

 The term "Citibank IRE FIN S" refers to Citibank Financial Services Ireland, a subsidiary of Citibank based in Dublin.
 Citibank, a global banking leader, provides comprehensive financial services including treasury and trade solutions.
-In the context of Airbnb, Citibank Ireland acts as a financial intermediary, managing the disbursement of funds from Airbnb to hosts in the UK.
+In the context of Airbnb, Citibank's Irish operations act as a financial intermediary, processing many of the payouts from Airbnb to UK hosts.
+Not every payment is necessarily routed this way, but when 'Citibank IRE FIN S' appears on a statement, it reflects Airbnb's use of Citibank Europe plc in Dublin for that transaction.

 Why Airbnb Uses Citibank IRE FIN S in the UK?